 Many of the 537 participants in the New Sharing Economy survey expressed similar ideas.
-As a 44-year-old woman in Helsinki, Finland, put it: “, it would work on network based on recommendations: I know you and you know someone, so you build trust—sort of ‘get introduced.’
+As a 44-year-old woman in Helsinki, Finland, put it: “[If I designed a sharing service], it would work on network based on recommendations: I know you and you know someone, so you build trust—sort of ‘get introduced.’
 Based on trust and community relationships, it’s easier to broaden one’s perspective towards sharing almost anything.”

 This is why reputation is becoming an important form of currency; communities that offer transparency (such as through open ratings and reviews) encourage good behavior and trust amongst members.

 Some participants embraced the notion of that sharing networks might complement or replace social institutions that have declined in power and importance.
 “What I'd want to set up is free sharing of services and stuff amongst a community of people in the way that a small town might once have functioned,” said one 38-year-old woman in Providence, RI.
 “I think this kind of interaction is part of community ties and support networks that used to develop naturally and spontaneously and need some encouragement now.”